Last Updated on October 13, 2022 by Corinne Schmitt

 I’m not going to bash Martha Jr. I think it’s awesome that some moms have the time, energy and creativity to do wonderful things like that.
 I don’t, but she does inspire me to up my game a notch to at least stand out from the cupcake crew.

-That was my inspiration for finding easy ways to transform store-bought snacks into cute holiday treats.
+That was my inspiration for finding easy ways to transform store-bought snacks into cute ghost cookies.
 They don’t take long to create, the kids love helping, and they’re almost always one-of-a-kind at the class party.

 Nutter Butter Ghosts